Latanoprost Ophthalmic SolutionPronunciation

-It is not known whether this drug or its metabolites are excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Latanoprost Ophthalmic Solution is administered to a nursing woman.
+Nursing Mothers: It is not known whether this drug or its metabolites are excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when Latanoprost Ophthalmic Solution, 0.005% is administered to a nursing woman.

 Eyelash changes (increased length, thickness, pigmentation, and number of lashes); eyelid skin darkening; intraocular inflammation (iritis/uveitis); iris pigmentation changes; and macular edema, including cystoid macular edema (see WARNINGS and PRECAUTIONS).

-The ocular adverse events and ocular signs and symptoms reported in 5 to 15% of the patients on Latanoprost Ophthalmic Solution in the three 6-month, multi-center, double-masked, active-controlled trials were blurred vision, burning and stinging, conjunctival hyperemia, foreign body sensation, itching, increased pigmentation of the iris, and punctate epithelial keratopathy.
+The ocular adverse events and ocular signs and symptoms reported in 5 to 15% of the patients on Latanoprost Ophthalmic Solution, 0.005% in the three 6-month, multi-center, double-masked, active-controlled trials were blurred vision, burning and stinging, conjunctival hyperemia, foreign body sensation, itching, increased pigmentation of the iris, and punctuate epithelial keratopathy.

-Local conjunctival hyperemia was observed; however, less than 1% of the patients treated with Latanoprost Ophthalmic Solution required discontinuation of therapy because of intolerance to conjunctival hyperemia.
+Local conjunctival hyperemia was observed; however, less than 1% of the patients treated with Latanoprost Ophthalmic Solution, 0.005% required discontinuation of therapy because of intolerance to conjunctival hyperemia.

 The following events were reported in less than 1% of the patients: conjunctivitis, diplopia and discharge from the eye.

 During clinical studies, there were extremely rare reports of the following: retinal artery embolus, retinal detachment, and vitreous hemorrhage from diabetic retinopathy.